Barnsley Early Start and Family Services

 Starting up

-If you're thinking of starting a childcare business to make a profit you'll need to make sure the business is planned so you'll be able to do this.
+Are you thinking about starting a childcare business to make a profit?
+You'll need to make sure the business is planned so you'll be able to do this.

 If you're going to run the business not-for-profit you'll need to make sure you'll make enough money to re-invest.